 Never misquote anyone.
-You shouldn’t manually type in quotes (unless it’s from paper or an audio recording).
+Due to risk of a typo, use copy/paste or the quote button instead of manually typing in quotes (unless it’s from paper or an audio recording, in which case you must state that it’s typed out by hand).
 Do not present a summary or paraphrase as a quote.
 There is zero lenience on this.
 A misquote is never close enough.
 This rule is enforced in an extremely picky, exacting, pedantic way.
 Expect moderator action if you violate this rule.
 You have been warned.

 When sharing a link or info, also share your opinion or goal.